shimunn/fido2luks/README.md

 # fido2luks [![Crates.io Version](https://img.shields.io/crates/v/fido2luks.svg)](https://crates.io/crates/fido2luks)

-This will allow you to unlock your luks encrypted disk with an fido2 compatible key
+This will allow you to unlock your LUKS encrypted disk with an FIDO2 compatible key.

 Note: This has only been tested under Fedora 31, [Ubuntu 20.04](initramfs-tools/), [NixOS](https://nixos.org/nixos/manual/#sec-luks-file-systems-fido2) using a Solo Key, Trezor Model T